ros-mobile-robots/ros-mobile-robots.github.io/docs/motion-and-odometry.md

 - No two electrical or mechanical components are ever precisely identical.
 - The environment affects the velocity of a robot because of different friction of the surface
 - External forces can affect the velocity of a robot.
 It needs more power to sustain a specific velocity when moving uphill and less power when moving downhill, because the force of gravity decreases and increases the velocity.

+Velocity is speed in a direction.
+A robot can be moving 10cm/s forwards or backwards; in both cases, the speed is the same but the velocity is different.
+{: .notice }

+### Acceleration as Change in Velocity